mhaugrud/msumcspy/_sources/ClassesBasics/MethodswithParameters.rst

     print(p.getBalance())

 What would happen if a clever account holder deposited a negative amount to the account.
 Run the activecode below to see.
-Edit the deposit method to check that the amount parameter is not negative before if adjusts the balance.
+Edit the deposit method to check that the amount parameter is not negative before it adjusts the balance.

-.. activecode:: chp13_classes5
+.. activecode:: oop_6

     class Account:
         """ Account class for representing and manipulating bank accounts. """